Central Lakes College: Staples Campus

+Athletics

+Central Lakes College is home of the Raiders.
+There is NJCAA Volleyball, Football, Basketball, Baseball, Softball, and Clay Target.
+The Raiders compete in the Minnesota College Athletic Conference.

 Academics

 The college offers the Associate in Arts, Associate in Science, and Associate in Applied Science degrees.
 It also offers diploma and certificate programs.
 It is also accredited for its concurrent enrollment programs by the National Alliance of Concurrent Enrollment Partnerships (NACEP).

 Central Lakes College in Brainerd collaborated with Southwest Minnesota State University to establish a 2 + 2 articulation agreement in Theatre Arts.